Delectable Chinese Fried Chicken Wings

 Preparation time: 15 minutes

-Compared to traditional deep-fried chicken wings which can take up to an hour to prepare, this Chinese Fried Chicken Wings recipe saves you 40% of your cooking time while delivering similar flavors.
+Compared to traditional Chinese-style fried chicken which can take up to an hour to prepare, this recipe for Chinese fried chicken wings saves you over 50% of your cooking time while delivering similar flavors.

 👩🏻⚕️ Nutritional Information